-One of the best pieces of climate news over the past year was soaring demand for electric vehicles.
+One of the best pieces of climate news in 2022 was soaring demand for electric vehicles.
 Their share of new U.S. vehicle sales last year nearly doubled to 5.8%.
 In China, sales of battery electric vehicles soared 73%, making up almost 19% of all new vehicle sales.
-World-champion Norway achieved a market share for EVs of more than 79%.
+Worldchampion Norway achieved a market share for EVs of more than 79%.